 Reports from volunteers

-Cardiology intervention by telephone.
-The doctor put the loudspeaker on to make it easier.
+Cardiology intervention by telephone which the doctor put on the loudspeaker.
 The doctor immediately put me at ease and listened carefully to what I had to say.
 As a doctor's daughter, I know what doctors expect and how to ask the questions they want, so I can be clear and concise.
 I know how to rephrase patients' answers.
 I don't know the patient or her nationality, but I was both surprised and delighted that she opened up without embarrassment or fear.
 That's why the interview was positive and constructive.
-The trust placed in me by the two people I spoke to was a great reward... something that is sometimes slow in coming or fails to be established (trust...).
+The trust placed in me by the two people I spoke to was very rewarding, something that is sometimes slow in coming or fails to be established (trust).

 Translation to help communication between the mother of someone who was in intensive care after a difficult birth and the medical team.

-Intervention for a patient hospitalised following the fracture of both legs in the rehabilitation department.
+Intervention in the rehabilitation department for a patient hospitalised following fractures in both legs.
 Prospects: Inability to walk for 8 weeks.
-Use of a wheelchair.
-Explanation of prescribed care.
+Explanation of use of wheelchair and prescribed care.
 Discussion of personal and family situation and ability to use a wheelchair at home.
 Verification of administrative procedures carried out.

 Intervention with the patient's family, at the Saint-Malo Family Planning with the midwife for a patient of Georgian nationality.
 The patient was accompanied by a social worker.
 The intervention took place in Russian and lasted 30 minutes.